Still footloose and fancy free? Here’s 7 adventures to take before you (or if) you have kids…

 City life in India is one big culture shock from start to finish.
 The sights, the smells, the FLAVOURS are like nothing you’ve ever experienced.
 Even crossing the road is a full blown adventure.
 This makes it the perfect place to enrich yourself in a culture entirely different to own, but maybe not one for the little’uns.

 Grab your maracas and get ready to party.
 Here lies the buzzing island of Cuba where you can fling yourself out of your comfort zone and straight into the birthplace of salsa.
 Babysitters and early starts mean nothing to you, your only concern lies in which tropical cocktail to choose next.

 7. New Zealand

 Long haul flights with bored and/or screaming children is no-one’s idea of a holiday.
 So head to the bucket list beauty of New Zealand whilst you can.
-There’s everything from skydiving to winetasting to enjoy, with some bungee jumping thrown in for good measure.
+There’s everything from parasailing to wine-tasting to enjoy, with some bungee-jumping thrown in for good measure.
 It’s a place for adventures seekers to escape the ordinary and stretch their horizons, just go for it!

 Ready to dive head first into adventure?
 Check out our Flash Pack group adventures